inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

   readStokDrift = .FALSE.       !
 If .TRUE. read in StokDrift from NetCDF file,
                                 ! otherwise use StokDriftFac and wind fields to compute Stokes Drift

   Wind               = .False.  !
-If .TRUE. then WindDrift and StokesDrift are enabled
+If .TRUE. then WindDrift is enabled.
-                                !  set to .TRUE. to enable the oil module to compute
+                                !  set to .TRUE. to calculate Stokes Drift from wind using StokDriftFac !  set to .TRUE. to enable the oil module to compute
                                 ! the weathering using the wind fields
   WindIntensity      = .False.  !
 If .TRUE.
 Then the wind intensity field will be used